 The citizen DNA Barcode Network is a collaborative effort between MBHI, the DNALC and multiple organizations across the country.
 Participants will submit their findings to a collective database that will help scientists map insect species across the US.
 Additionally, participants will publish their DNA barcode sequences to GenBank; in some cases, participants may be the first to publish novel sequences.

-The program consists of 4 parts: 1 day in the field, 2 days in the lab, and 1 day meeting virtually to discuss results.
+The program consists of 3 parts: 1 day in the field and 2 days in the lab learning DNA barcoding techniques.
 Adults with children are welcome.
 Suggested age is 13 and up due to more complex material on lab days.
 Registrants 15 and under must be accompanied by a participating adult.

 Cost is $100 per participant.
 Thanks to foundation support, we are able to keep the cost of this unique and immersive program relatively low and accessible to everyone.

-Join Bug Wrangler Brenna for a guided walk at the Rock Creek Confluence Area to learn about insect collection techniques.
-Participants will choose one field day to attend.
-No breaks for lunch, but participants are welcome to bring snacks and stay as long as they like after the field day concludes.
+Join Bug Wrangler Brenna for a guided walk to learn about insect collection techniques.
+We will not break for lunch, but participants are welcome to bring snacks and stay as long as they like after the field day concludes.

 Collection materials will be provided for the day.
 Participants should bring: